Application and Eligibility Resources

 Consumers Already in Lifeline or Other Service Provider Programs

-Consumers who already participate in the Lifeline program are eligible for direct enrollment in the EBB Program and do not need to submit a new EBB Program application.
-Consumers who participate in other service provider programs may also be eligible for direct enrollment in the EBB Program.
-For example, service providers who offer low-income or COVID-19 relief programs who obtain FCC approval for their alternative eligibility verification processes can directly enroll consumers participating in those programs in the EBB program.
-However, service providers must obtain affirmative consent from consumers before enrolling them in the EBB Program.
+Consumers who already participate in the Lifeline program are eligible for direct enrollment in the ACP and do not need to submit a new ACP application.
+Consumers who participate in other service provider low-income programs may also be eligible for direct enrollment in the ACP.
+For example, service providers who offer low-income programs who obtain FCC approval for their alternative eligibility verification processes can directly enroll consumers participating in those programs in the ACP.
+However, service providers must obtain affirmative consent from consumers before enrolling them in the ACP.

-A consumer may be eligible for EBB Program-supported service if they have a gross annual household income at or below 135 percent of the federal poverty guidelines.
+A consumer may be eligible for ACP-supported service if they have a gross annual household income at or below 200 percent of the federal poverty guidelines.
 Visit our Income Eligibility page to review the income eligibility chart.

-A consumer may be eligible for EBB Program-supported service if they qualify for Lifeline or a Lifeline-qualifying program, such as SNAP or Medicaid.
-A consumer may also be eligible for the Emergency Broadband Benefit if they participate in an EBB Program-qualifying program, such as the free and reduced price school lunch program or school breakfast program.
+A consumer may be eligible for ACP-supported service if they qualify for Lifeline or a Lifeline-qualifying program, such as SNAP or Medicaid.
+A consumer may also be eligible for the Affordable Connectivity Program if they participate in an ACP-qualifying program, such as the free and reduced price school lunch program or school breakfast program.
 Visit the Program Eligibility page to see the full list of qualifying programs.

 Eligibility for Enhanced Support

-EBB Program subscribers that live on qualifying Tribal lands can receive a discount of up to $75 per month on their broadband service, in addition to any one-time device discount that may be available.
-They can receive the Enhanced Tribal Benefit regardless of how they are eligible for the EBB Program.
+ACP subscribers that live on qualifying Tribal lands can receive a discount of up to $75 per month on their broadband service, in addition to any one-time device discount that may be available.
+They can receive the enhanced Tribal Benefit regardless of how they are eligible for the ACP.
 Consumers can learn more about the Enhanced Tribal Benefit on our consumer website.

 One Service Benefit and One Device Benefit per Household

-A Household Worksheet (Spanish Household Worksheet) must be completed any time more than one subscriber at a single residential address receives EBB Program-supported service or a device reimbursement, or when a new consumer applies for service or a device at an address where there is already a subscriber receiving the EBB Program benefit.
+A Household Worksheet (Spanish Household Worksheet) must be completed any time more than one subscriber at a single residential address receives ACP-supported service or a device reimbursement, or when a new consumer applies for service or a device at an address where there is already a subscriber receiving the ACP benefit.